The FreshContext

 It exists to solve one problem: AI models present stale data with the same confidence as fresh data, and users have no way to tell the difference.

 Any tool, agent, or system that implements this spec is FreshContext-compatible.
+MCP is one interface over the methodology; the envelope and structured metadata are the compatibility contract.

 The envelope format